PhilipYip1988/vmware-workstation-installation-guide/windows-xp-guest/readme.md

 ### Dell Windows XP OEM Reinstallation ISO

+The Dell Windows XP Reinstallation ISO is also not available to download from WinWorld but can be created by converting a Windows XP Reinstallation CD/DVD to an ISO using ImgBurn.

 OEM SLP activation is not carried out by default when using a Windows XP Virtual Machine as the Virtual Machine lacks the SLIC 1.0, SLIC 2.0 (Windows Vista Business Edition to Windows XP Professional Downgrade Rights) or SLIC 2.1 (Windows 7 Professional Downgrade Rights to Windows XP Professional Downgrade Rights) in the Virtual BIOS by default.
 This will result in a 30 Day Trial.

 <details>